What to Wear Gorilla Trekking – The Ultimate Packing List for an Amazing Day!

 Waterproof case for your phone

 One thing you won’t read about on any other gorilla trekking packing list?
-Take a waterproof case.
+Take a waterproof case for your phone.

 I packed one for my iPhone and it was really handy because it’s on a lanyard, meaning it was easily accessible for photos and it was also safe from rain and mist.
 This is one of my must-take items on most trips I do.